DataResearchLabs/my_test_case_manager/README.md

 * **Who**: Use it standalone as an individual contributor.
 Use it as a team <a href="#multiUser">shared over a network.</a><br>
 * **Why**: Write test cases from a "flow state".
 Better communicate and influence with insightful status visuals.<br>
 * **How**: No code.
 Minimal formulas.
 Just simple, low-tech, organized worksheets.
 Easy for you to adopt and evolve.<br>
 * **License**: Creative Commons.
 Free to use.
 Free to copy.
 Free to alter.
 Free to distribute.
-Am you find this tool useful.<br>
+Am happy you find this tool useful.<br>

 <kbd>